Corfe Castle is located halfway between Wareham and Swanage on the Isle of Purbeck in Dorset, UK.

-The dramatic ruins of the Castle stand on a natural hill and guard the main route through the Purbeck Hills.
+The dramatic ruins of the Castle stand on a natural hill overlooking the village with the same name, guarding the main route through the Purbeck Hills.

 Visiting Corfe Castle has to be on everyone’s wish-list when visiting Dorset ~ it’s easy to find and there’s lots to see and do when you get here.
-Exploring The Castle is great fun for kids of any age, and there’s plenty of places to explore in The Village to keep you occupied all day.
+Exploring The Castle is great fun for kids of any age, and there are plenty of places to explore in The Village to keep you occupied all day.

 You can visit the Model Village (a 1/20th scale model of Corfe Castle and the village), learn about the village in the tiny Museum, explore the winding streets and see the unique Purbeck Stone Cottages, go back in time and visit the Swanage to Corfe Castle Heritage Steam Railway.